AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 ![[Pasted image 20250630101421.png]]

 It does resemble a cube slightly but something's off.
 Some sides of the cubes are drawn over other sides of the cube.
-This happens because when
+This happens because when OpenGL draws your cube triangle-by triangle